NicolasSerranoGarcia/nincpu/README.md

 # nincpu
-A short implementation of a CPU architecture in digital circuits
+A short implementation of a CPU architecture in digital circuits using Logisim Evolution